lzxindustries/Alphabet/README.md

 cmake --build .
 ```

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.

 _For more examples, please refer to the [Documentation](https://lzxindustries.github.io/lzxtempl-desktop-app)_

 <!-- ROADMAP -->
 ## Roadmap

 See the [open issues](https://github.com/lzxindustries/lzxtempl-desktop-app/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing